 Snow-decked roofs, beautiful decorations and the smell of mulled wine in the air – winter isn’t always doom and gloom you know!
 In fact I couldn’t think of a better time of year to explore a completely new city.
 And even if you’ve been to a destination before, it’s worth coming back in winter to discover the incredible atmosphere.
-Here are some of my favourite major European cities for a super cosy winter break!
+Here are some of my favourite destinations for a European city break this winter!

 Many cities are brimming with tourists from April to September when the weather is at its best.
 But have you ever considered going on a city break outside of the main season?
 The winter months bring with them a feeling of cosiness and warmth that is nothing of magical.
 You might even learn more about Christmas traditions in other countries and sample something completely new.
 But best of all, you’ll be saving money too – hotels and flights in the low season are mostly a lot cheaper!
 I’ve put together some of my favourite destinations for the best winter city breaks to help leave you feeling inspired!